B.Sc. (Mount Allison University, 2000)

 Materials Chemistry and Chemical Physics

 One key approach that we use involves a combinatorial synthesis approach that allows efficient screening of materials across broad and extremely complex composition spaces.
-Our group applies a proven method using co-precipitation reactions to make mg-scale samples which are then characterized in an automated manner with X-ray diffraction [ref.
-3 in publication list], but we are also developing high-throughput electrochemical techniques in order to characterize the vast arrays of samples in a more comprehensive manner.
-These techniques will allow the rapid screening of novel materials across the multi-component systems now used commercially (e.g. Li-Ni-Mn-Co-O for Li-ion batteries) as well as the materials proposed for next-generation batteries as well as technologies beyond Li-ion.
+Our group applies a proven method using co-precipitation reactions to make mg-scale samples which are then characterized in an automated manner with X-ray diffraction, but we are also developing high-throughput electrochemical techniques in order to characterize the vast arrays of samples in a more comprehensive manner.
+These techniques will allow the rapid screening of novel materials across the multi-component systems now used commercially as well as next-generation materials and technologies beyond Li-ion.